What Is a Complete Sentence?

 Things to Note

 As we saw earlier, “John fell” is a complete sentence.
-We kept adding other parts to it clarify other portions of the statement.
+We kept adding other parts to it (dependent clauses) to clarify portions of the statement.

-“John fell” was then the independent clause, to which we added other, dependent clauses.
+“John fell” was then the independent clause, to which we added dependent clauses.

-You could say that “John fell” remains the basic statement, or the independent clause, which is part of a more complex sentence structure.
+You could say that “John fell” remains the basic statement even when it is part of a more complex sentence structure.

 When Is it Too Much?

-In theory, you can keep adding dependent clauses to a basic sentence infinitely, thus making it more and more complex.
+In theory, you can keep adding dependent clauses to an independent clause, making it more and more complex.
 However, our human brains cannot deal with very much information before we start losing track of what the ideas are.
-Creating sentences are useless when they are so complex that people cannot understand are useless, so we must use our judgment when to stop adding information to a sentence.
+Sentences that people cannot understand are useless, so we must use our judgment when to stop adding information to a sentence.

 Importance of identifying the independent clause